maxpna/ListViewAutoSelect/README.md

     // implement viewholder patterns and any other efficiency affecting patterns. this is just a sample

     // to refer to the list containing the data, use .items here.
+    // StateObject item = getItem(position);  // this is your current object

     // implement a view

     return convertView;